The 2017 event will take place on April 6 with field trips on April 5 and 7.

 We actively encourage participants to propose theme sessions, solicit abstracts and moderate a session.
 Click here for more info.

-The 2016 field trip examined the geology of the Jocassee Watershed and included an underground visit to the Bad Creek Pumped Storage facility with Malcolm Schaeffer.
+The 2017 field trip will examine the geology of the Dupont Forest and Standingstone Quadrangle with Jack Garihan.
 Sign up early as trip sizes are limited.

 Several regulatory bodies or organizations currently accept this event and field trips for continuing education credits (CECs) or professional development hours (PDHs).
 If you attend both the day of presentations and a field trip you could earn up to 16 CECs or PDHs.
 Click for a list.